Crimson-Crow/pymyo/README.md

 Acknowledgments
 ---------------

-The development of this project was instigated and made possible by professor François Nougarou.
+The development of this project was made possible by professor François Nougarou.

 License
 -------

-`pymyo` is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT) (see [LICENSE.txt](https://github.com/Crimson-Crow/pymyo/blob/master/LICENSE.txt) for more information).
+`pymyo` is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT) (see [LICENSE.txt](https://github.com/Crimson-Crow/pymyo/blob/master/LICENSE.txt)).